babyfaceEasy/babyfaceEasy/README.md

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ... -->
-- 👯 I’m looking to collaborate on `Golang` or/and `PHP`.
+- 👯 I’m looking to collaborate on `Golang` or/and `Typescript`.
 - 🤔 I’m looking for help with getting a new Golang Job.
-- 💬 Ask me about Golang or PHP
+- 💬 Ask me about Golang, Typescript or PHP
 - 📫 How to reach me: [email](mailto:oodegbaro@gmail.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I prefer serial movies and enjoy coaching (football)